What Is a Car Insurance Deductible

 Understanding Subrogation and Deductible Recovery

-Subrogation is the legal process where your insurance company seeks reimbursement from the at-fault party's insurance company for the money they paid on your claim—including your deductible.
+Subrogation is the legal process where your insurance company seeks reimbursement from the at-fault party's insurance for the money they paid on your claim—including your deductible.
 If your insurer successfully recovers the full amount, they'll refund your deductible to you.
 However, this process can take weeks or even months to complete.

 The success of subrogation depends on several factors: